For the seeker

 Why was I born and why do I have to die?

 My hope is that you’ve at least thought about a few of these questions.
 The one fact we can be sure of before we even begin this journey is that if God doesn’t exist, none of these questions is relevant in any ultimate way.
-If we are just squishy robots, the product of purely infinitesimal chances of a primordial biological soup, then nothing matters ultimately.
-Our behavior, our decisions, our toils and triumphs matter nil and would only matter relative to our earthly life.
+What do I mean by that?
+Simply this; if we are just squishy robots, the product of purely infinitesimal chances of a primordial biological soup gone right, then nothing matters ultimately.
+We are just strange, yet wonderful accidents of a blind biological process.
+Our behavior, our decisions, our toils and triumphs matter nil, ultimately speaking, and would only matter relative to our earthly life.
 If all we are is destined for the grave and nothing beyond, then everybody should feel free to do as they want, anything goes.

 If we are just squishy robots, the product of purely infinitesimal chances of a primordial biological soup, then nothing matters ultimately.

 However, if God exists, that changes everything.
 That means your behavior, your decisions, your toils and triumphs do matter, both here and beyond the grave.
 This is the journey towards truth; to try and understand what lies beyond the grave and what that means for us while we have our earthly bodies.
 It means discerning the truth of a worldview, and if God exists, how we can come to know Him.
-So if you’re interested in a quest for truth, please continue.
-My prayer is that you will find it in the following tracts and go much further than I can in a few paragraphs on this website.
+After all, wouldn’t He have left us a couple of bread crumbs?
+So if you’re interested in a quest for truth please continue.
+My prayer is that you will find a starting point in the following tracts and then go much further on your own than I can in a few paragraphs on this website.
 It’s time to get going, but before we do, please enjoy this small narrative from philosopher and theologian William Lane Craig on the absurdity of life without God…